developer-Akhil/AWS-Services/glue/README.md

-AWS Glue
+# AWS Glue

-AWS Glue is a serverless ETL tool.AWS Glue is a serverless data integration service that makes it easier to discover, prepare, move, and integrate data from multiple sources for analytics, machine learning (ML), and application development.
+AWS Glue is a serverless ETL tool.AWS Glue is a fully-managed extract, transform, and load (ETL) service provided by Amazon Web Services (AWS) for processing large amounts of data.
+It enables users to create and run ETL jobs that extract data from various sources, transform it into the desired format, and load it into target systems for analysis.

-AWS Glue is a fully managed ETL (extract, transform, and load) AWS service.
-One of its key abilities is to analyze and categorize data.
-You can use AWS Glue crawlers to automatically infer database and table schema from your data in Amazon S3 and store the associated metadata in the AWS Glue Data Catalog.
+AWS Glue offers a visual interface and a code editor for developing ETL jobs using pre-built templates or custom code written in Python or Scala.
+It also includes a variety of built-in transformations for common data manipulation tasks, such as filtering, mapping, and aggregating data.

 Set Up
 1. Create EMR Notebook Role